 3. In Authentication settings enter the preshared key.

-- L2TP doesn't have a route distribution method, if the setting on the client to route "all" traffic through the tunnel is not used, it will be necessary to add the routes on the client, to point to the USG's local networks.
+- L2TP doesn't have a route distribution method.
+If the setting on the client to route "all" traffic through the tunnel is not used, it will be necessary to add the manual routes on the client, to point to the USG's local networks.
 Search in each specific client device's documentation on how to enable sending all traffic over the VPN connection.

 - Setting up L2TP will auto add firewall rules to WAN Local in Settings > Routing & Firewall, no manual rules are required on the user end.